roblanf/minion_qc/README.md

 The following output was created by running the script on the example input files, which contains data from two flowcells from our lab.

 ```
-Rscript MinionQC.R -i example_input -o example_output/RB7_A2/minionQC
+Rscript MinionQC.R -i example_input -o example_output
 ```

 Two kinds of output are produced.
 Output for each flowcell, and then additional output for the combined flowcells to allow for comparison.

-### Output for each flowcell

-The script will produce 10 files for each flowcell.
-Here I explain each of these, with examples from the `example_output/RB7_A2/minionQC/` folder.
+The script will produce 10 files to describe each flowcell, and 9 files to describe all flowcells combined (if you have analysed more than one flowcell).
+I explain each of these files below, with examples from the `example_output/RB7_A2/minionQC/` folder for a single flowcell, and examples from the `example_output/combinedQC/` folder for multiple flowcells.

+There are two colour schemes used in the plots:

+* **Q Scores**: Green is a high Q score, and blue is a low Q score.
+These are either represented as a categorical variable where blue is all of your reads and green is the reads above your Q score cutoff (the default is Q>=7), or as a continuous variable that runs from blue (bad Q score) to green (good Q score).
+* **Flowcells**: on plots that show data from more than one flowcell, each flowcell is represented by a unique colour.

+## Output for a single flowcell

 #### summary.yaml